jlm/maint-uploader/README.md

 ==============

 This Ruby script is designed to parse the IEEE 802.1 Maintenance email reflector archive and find new maintenance request forms.
-It then parses and uploads these to the 802.1 Maintenance Database web application (https://github.com/jlm/maint).
+It then parses and uploads these to the [802.1 Maintenance Database](https://github.com/jlm/maint) web application.
 The maintenance database is a Ruby on Rails web app which exposes a JSON API as well as a web-based user interface.

 The email archive is managed using Listserv which generates an index on HTML pages.
 The excellent XML and HTML parser,